All Undergraduate Courses - College of Nursing

 NUR 252.
 Human Pathophysiology.
 3 credits.
 SP, SU

 NUR 252 provides an overview and analysis of foundational human pathophysiological concepts and common health alterations/exemplars that occur across the lifespan.
 This course expands on knowledge gained from microbiology, anatomy and physiology, and chemistry.
 It is designed for students with limited or no clinical experience.
 P: EXS 111, EXS 112, CHM 111 or CHM 203/CHM 204, and MIC 141.
-P or CO: CHM 112 and CHM 113 OR CHM 203 and CHM 204.
+P or CO: CHM 112 and CHM 113 OR CHM 203 and CHM 204; Admission to Nursing Program.
 Department permission required for summer enrollees and non-nursing majors.

 NUR 258.
 Population-Based Health I. 1 credit.
 FA, SP